Schuller – Suite for Wind Quintet

 Cavendish Winds are passionate about sharing music in the wider community.
 They were the Fellow Ensemble with Wigmore Hall Learning and Open Academy from 2016-17 and regularly work with people of all ages and backgrounds, from toddler and schools workshops to relaxed concerts in care homes.

 The Quintet are committed to expanding and exploring the wind repertoire and have commissioned new works for wind quintet from emerging composers with support from groups including the Royal Philharmonic Society and Duet Group.

 Before forming, four of its members were previously section principals in the National Youth Chamber Orchestra, whilst a fifth served in the Royal Marines Band Service.
 They owe their combined educational experience to the Universities of Oxford and Manchester, King’s College London, the Royal Academy of Music and the Royal Northern College of Music.
-All perform as soloists and various ensembles throughout Europe, including the BBC Symphony Orchestra, Royal Philharmonic Orchestra, Royal Northern Sinfonia, London Sinfonietta, and the Irish Chamber Orchestra, as well as in West End shows and jazz ensembles.
+All perform as soloists and various ensembles throughout Europe, including the BBC Symphony Orchestra, Royal Philharmonic Orchestra, London Philharmonic Orchestra, as well as in West End shows and jazz ensembles.